PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 ## How Pods with resource requests are scheduled

-When you create a Pod, the Kubernetes scheduler selects a node for the Pod to run on.
+When you create a Pod, the PlaidCloud scheduler selects a node for the Pod to run on.
 Each node has a maximum capacity for each of the resource types: the amount of CPU and memory it can provide for Pods.
 The scheduler ensures that, for each resource type, the sum of the resource requests of the scheduled